Dozens of suspected Kenyan separatists charged with police camp raid

 They denied all charges and were detained until Dec.
 29, when the court will rule on their application for bail.

-This year, Kenya’s coastal strip has borne the brunt of frequent gun and grenade attacks, mostly blamed on Islamist militants from neighboring Somalia, and the country has suffered a consequent slump in its vital tourism sector.
+This year, Kenya’s coastal strip has borne the brunt of frequent gun and grenade attacks, mostly blamed on Islamist militants from neighbouring Somalia, and the country has suffered a consequent slump in its vital tourism sector.
+(Editing by Drazen Jorgic and Louise Ireland)